September 15, 2014

-Dean John Gatta and I would like to inform eligible faculty members (i.e., those who are tenured, are in tenure track, or hold title as research professor) of the opportunities available for funding of research and faculty development projects.
+Dean Terry Papillon and I would like to inform the faculty of the opportunities available for funding of their proposed research and faculty development projects.
 We also wish to outline the procedures to be followed in applying for such financial support.
 This message serves as well to announce the first deadline for faculty development applications.

-Sewanee has two main funds that can be used to support faculty projects, the University Research Grants Fund and the Faculty Development Fund.
+Sewanee has funds that can be used to support faculty projects: The Faculty Research Grants Funds.
 To make best use of these funds, they are jointly administered by the Office of the Dean of the College and the University Research Grants Committee.
-Faculty members seeking funding for a project should send a completed faculty development & research cover sheet, application proposal including expenses, a report of the last time funding was granted, and your CV, as attachments to email@example.com or to firstname.lastname@example.org (as Chair of the University Research Grants Committee.
-We will then consider all applications and allocate monies from the combined funds.
+Faculty members seeking funding for a project must send a completed faculty development & research cover sheet, application proposal including expenses, a report of the last time funding was granted, and your CV, as attachments to email@example.com or to firstname.lastname@example.org (as Chair of the University Research Grants Committee)

 Applications for financial support will be due by the following dates:

-Don't hesitate to contact Dean Gatta or me if you have questions.
+Don't hesitate to contact Dean Papillon or me if you have questions.
 Our thanks in advance to Cindy Church for organizing so much of this process.

 Ruth Sánchez, Chair,